Charitable Giving Resource Center is proud to be directly aligned with Charitable Solutions, LLC headed by nationally known Bryan Clontz.

-Bryan Clontz, PhD, CFP®, CLU®, ChFC®, CAP®, AEP®, RICP®, CBP, is the founder and President of Charitable Solutions, LLC, specializing in noncash asset receipt and liquidation, gift annuity reinsurance brokerage, gift annuity risk management audits, emergency assistance funds and life insurance appraisals/audits.
+Bryan Clontz, PhD, CFP®, CLU®, ChFC®, CAP®, AEP®, RICP®, CBP, is the founder and President of Charitable Solutions, LLC, specializing in noncash asset receipt and liquidation, gift annuity risk management audits, and life insurance gift appraisals/audits.

 Bryan served from 2013-2014 as the Leon L. Levy Fellow in Philanthropy at The American College of Financial Services.
 He also serves as a Senior Partner to Ekstrom Alley Clontz & Associates – a community foundation consulting firm in New Haven, CT.
 Bryan is the founder of the Dechomai Foundation, Inc. and the Dechomai Asset Trust – two national donor advised funds focusing on non-cash assets generally and S-corp transactions respectively.
 He is also the founder of The Emergency Assistance Foundation, Inc. – a national fund allowing employers to create emergency assistance and disaster relief funds for their employees, where he now serves as secretary and advisor to the president.